Volhynia Experiment: The Experiment

-Cancellation of the Volhynia Experiment
+Discontinuation of the Volhynia Experiment

-After his sponsor Pilsudski's death in 1935, Józewski's Ukrainian programme was cancelled.
-The anti-Ukrainian Polish elements in the Polish military took control over policies in Volhynia.
+After his sponsor Pilsudski's death in 1935, Józewski lost control over his Ukrainian programme.
+The Polish army took over the state and, working together with the right-wing National Democrats, began undoing Józewski's reforms in favour of anti-Ukrainian and anti-Orthodox Polonisation.
 Józewski was criticized for allowing Ukrainians to buy land from Poles, Orthodox churches were demolished or converted to Catholic use during the "revindication" campaign, and by 1938 Józewski himself lost his post.
 Under his successor, all state support for Ukrainian institutions was eliminated, and it was recommended that Polish officials cease using the words "Ukraine" or "Ukrainian."
 The Polish army Generals believed that filling all state offices in Volhynia with ethnic Poles would ensure fast mobilization and prevent sabotage in case of a Soviet attack on Poland.
 Ukrainians were systematically denied the opportunity to obtain government jobs.
 Although the majority of the local population was Ukrainian, virtually all government official positions were assigned to Poles.
-Land reform designed to favour the Poles brought further alienation of the Ukrainian population.
+Land reform designed to favour Poles from Central Poland (rather than local Volhynian Poles, most of whom could speak Ukrainian) brought further alienation of the Ukrainian population.

 Military colonists were settled in Volhynia to defend the border against Soviet intervention.
 Despite the ethnic Ukrainian lands being overpopulated and Ukrainian farmers being in need of land, the Polish government's land reforms gave land from large Polish estates not to local villagers but to Polish colonists.
 This number was estimated at 300,000 in both Galicia and Volhynia by Ukrainian sources and less than 100,000 by Polish sources (see osadnik).

 Plans were made for a new round of colonization of Volhynia by Polish military veterans and Polish civilians and hundreds of new Roman Catholic churches were planned for the new colonists and for converts from Orthodoxy.